Moroccan Freekeh Pilaf with Golden Raisins and Apricots

 - 3 tablespoons chopped fresh mint

-- Place a large saucepan over medium heat.
+- Heat a large saucepan over medium heat.
 Stir in the cumin, turmeric, ginger, cloves, cayenne, cardamom, coriander, and allspice; toast until fragrant, stirring, about 2 to 3 minutes.
 Stir in oil, raisins, apricots, salt, orange zest, chicken broth, orange juice.
 Bring to a boil.

 - Once boiling, stir in the freekeh and reduce to simmer (medium-low).
 Cover and cook for 20 minutes or until liquid is absorbed.
 Keep covered and remove from heat – let stand 5 minutes.